Dog Rescued After Being Seen Tied To Rope, With Mouth Taped In Bed Of Pick-Up Truck Driving Along 405 Freeway

-LONG BEACH (CBSLA) — A disturbing video, showing a dog tied down with his mouth taped shut while riding in the bed of a pick-up truck, has sparked outrage and prompted an investigation.
+LONG BEACH (CBSLA) — Disturbing video footage of a dog tied down with his mouth taped shut while riding in the bed of a pick-up truck has sparked outrage and prompted an investigation.

 Cellphone video shows the Shepherd mix, Ringo, in the vehicle as the owner drove down the 405 northbound in Long Beach.